[Can’t decide what Surface docking hardware to buy? Click for a comparison of many popular docking options]

 Type-2 adapters also pass-through the existing TMDS signal and level shift it from 3.3v->5v, but include more advanced integrated circuits and are able to operate at up to 300MHz with HDMI thus enabling 4K@ 30Hz output per HDMI 1.4 spec.
 Depending on the vendor, these adapters may be marketed as “active” or “passive” so you really need to read the fine print to understand the specs of the adapter.

 Finally there are truly “active” adapters that do not rely on DisplayPort++/Dual-Mode at all.
 Instead they are able to decode the LVDS DisplayPort packet protocol in real-time and re-encode it into HDMI/DVI compatible TMDS protocol.
 DisplayPort->Dual-link DVI-D adapters are true “active” adapters.
-As are “EyeFinity” certified adapters.
+As are “EyeFinity” certified adapters and any adapter with HDMI 2.0 support.
 Some active adapters need to be powered by a USB port, however, most adapters available today are powered by pin 20 on the DisplayPort source which supplies 3.3 volts at up to 500mA.
-These truly active adapters are expensive but allow more flexibility with refresh rates and resolutions depending on which integrated circuit is used inside.
+These truly active adapters are more expensive but allow more flexibility with refresh rates and resolutions depending on which integrated circuit is used inside.

 So which adapter should you buy?

-I’d get a type-2 or “active” adapter that supports HDMI 2.0 and runs at ~600MHz to have the most flexibility.
-Some video cards don’t support DisplayPort++ so the type-1/type-2 “passive” adapters just won’t work.
+I’d get an “active” adapter that supports HDMI 2.0 and runs at ~600MHz to have the most flexibility.
+The main reason is that some video cards and laptop docking stations just don’t support DisplayPort++ so the type-1/type-2 “passive” adapters just won’t work or will fail to work with some monitors.
 On AMD EyeFininty 6-output video cards, for example, only two of the outputs support DisplayPort++, so you can only use two type-1/type-2 adapters with the remaining ports needing “active” adapters.
-Even if you aren’t using 4K resolution or high refresh rates, the fact that type-2 and active adapters are tested at higher signaling rates is a little peace-of-mind towards their reliability with longer cables.
-You can certainly save a few dollars getting a lower-end adapter or get a bulk rate deal for off-brand adapters on E-bay or Alibaba, but whenever you have active electronics inside, quality *is* an issue.
-I would certainly go with name brand on these adapters like Accell, Plugable, Club3D, Apple, Surface, etc. I always give the reverse advise for truly passive cables.
-I would not recommend “Monster” brand cables with oxygen-free copper or anything like that since almost everyone has great results with generic AmazonBasics and Monoprice cables.
-Here are some great adapter options:
+Even if you aren’t using 4K resolution or high refresh rates, the fact that active adapters are tested at higher signaling rates is a little peace-of-mind towards their reliability with longer cables or interference-prone environments.
+You can certainly save a few dollars getting a lower-end adapter or get a bulk rate deal for off-brand adapters on E-bay, Alibaba, or Amazon Basics, but whenever you have active electronics inside, quality *is* an issue.
+I would certainly go with a name brand on these adapters like Accell, Apple, Club3D, Plugable, Startech, Surface, Tripp Lite, etc. I always give my customers the reverse advise for truly passive cables.
+I would not recommend “Monster” brand cables with oxygen-free copper, gold plating, or anything like that since almost everyone has great results with generic AmazonBasics and Monoprice budget cables.

 - http://www.vesa.org/vesa-standards/standards-summaries/ (Dual-Mode-Std-v1_1.pdf)